gemfire/gemfire-developer-website/content/blog/oql.md

 GemFire supports the `PDX` (Portable Data Exchange) format for storing domain objects or JSON documents in a serialized form in a region, and `BSON` as another format for JSON objects.
-These objects can be queried like any other objects using OQL, but they have the added advantage that the don't have to be fully deserialized in order to be queried.
+These objects can be queried like any other objects using OQL, but they have the added advantage that the entire object doesn't need to be deserialized in order to be queried—only the fields needed.

 Using PDX serialization also enables reading and querying access for REST clients.